 Munich Opera Festival

-As one of the oldest festivals of its kind, the event consists of a six-week programme of spectacular productions that delight thousands of visitors every summer, including premieres, first-time performances and free, open-air "Opera for All" (Oper für Alle) concerts.
+As one of the oldest festivals of its kind, taking place for over 150 years, the event consists of a six-week programme of spectacular productions that delight thousands of visitors every summer, including premieres, first-time performances and free, open-air "Opera for All" (Oper für Alle) concerts.

 Opera, ballet and more at the Munich Opera Festival